emmanuel197/random-quote-machine/README.md

 ## Features

 - Display a random quote on the page
-- Clicking a button generates a new random image
+- Clicking a button generates a new random quote
-- Typing out a suitable top and bottom meme text that corresponds with the random image completes the meme generation
 - Minimalistic user interface

 ## Technologies Used